KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-BoredDaily by CptMeetKat](https://github.com/CptMeetKat/MMM-BoredDaily)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Repository name and main js file name is not the same.
-2. Typo: Found `Magic Mirror` in file `BoredDaily.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `BoredDaily.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-BornBeforeDate by justjim1220](https://github.com/justjim1220/MMM-BornBeforeDate)